 Cost forecasts for commercial and residential PV

-NREL provided the following graph showing projected capital costs for commercial PV capital, including its own projections marked “ATB” (for “Annual Technology Baseline”).
+NREL provided the following graph showing projected capital costs for commercial PV, including its own projections marked “ATB” (for “Annual Technology Baseline”).

 For residential PV capital costs, NREL compiled the following projections: